githubchitra/fake-news-detection/README.md

 # Getting Started
 To get started with the Fake News Detection Model, follow these steps:

-Clone the Repository
+1.Clone the Repository
 First, clone the repository to your local machine:

-Install Dependencies
+2.Install Dependencies
 Install the required Python packages:

-Unfortunately, the dataset is too large to be included in this repository.
+3.Unfortunately, the dataset is too large to be included in this repository.
 However, you can download it from Kaggle.
 Follow these steps:

 Go to the Kaggle Fake News Dataset page.

 Create a Kaggle account if you don't have one.

 Download the dataset from the Kaggle competition page or here.

 Once downloaded, extract the dataset and place it in the data/ directory of this repository

 Contact